-All graduating students shall conduct themselves in a thoroughly professional manner throughout the graduation ceremony.
-Students will be handed a diploma cover at one end of the ceremonial stage and then proceed across the stage to be hooded.
+All graduating students shall comport themselves in a thoroughly professional manner throughout the graduation ceremony.
+Graduates will already be wearing their hood for the roll call and will be handed a diploma cover at one end of the ceremonial stage, then proceed across the stage and down the stairs to be directed to the photo area.
+Guest hooding is not permitted.
 There shall be no overtly demonstrative conduct by students as they cross the stage.
 Any student who fails to honor these standards will be addressed by the Provost and his/her receipt of the diploma may be delayed.